 14. Put the metal spheres in the corresponding basin

 Gerudo Highlands is the mountainous region north of the Gerudo Desert.
 It encompasses the area east of Mount Agaat, west of Zirco Mesa, south of Hemaar’s Decent and north of the Desert, with Gerudo Summit in the center.

-Kema Kosassa Shrine – On the eastern slope of Mount Agaat, north of Risoka Snowfield.
+Kema Kosassa – On the eastern slope of Mount Agaat, north of Risoka Snowfield.

-Sasa Kai Shrine – Go to Gerudo Tower and talk to Kass.
+Sasa Kai – Go to Gerudo Tower and talk to Kass.
 He’ll give you the Sign of the Shadow riddle.
 Look southeast, find the altar and glide there.
 When the shadow is on the altar, shoot at the sun or moon.
-Take a gander at our
+Take a gander

-for more detailed instructions.
-Kass Secret Shrine Locations and Riddle Solutions guide Joloo Nah Shrine – In the north of Mount Naboroo, just east of Koukot Plateau.
+here for more detailed instructions.
+Joloo Nah – In the north of Mount Naboroo, just east of Koukot Plateau.
 It is up above the road that takes you to Gerudo desert.
 There are three Goron Blood brothers there that will give you the Test of Will Shrine Quest.
 You need to stand on the heated platform first and next stand in the fire for some time.
-BEst bring a lot of health restoring food and the best heat resistance armor and ice swords you can get your hands on.
-After you survive the shrine gets revealed.
+Bsst bring a lot of health restoring food and the best heat resistance armor and ice swords you can get your hands on.
+After you survive the trial, the shrine gets revealed.